 If you have additional questions, special needs, or wish to request a hard copy of this information, please contact GGC's Office of Student Integrity.

-This publication, as well as college regulations and policies and procedures governing student conduct, is available in the GGC Student Handbook.
+This publication, college regulations, policies, and procedures governing student conduct, are available in the GGC Student Handbook.

 Parental Notification